constantinnicoleta/habit-tracker/README.md

    The Habit Tracker is a full-stack web application that allows users to create, track, and manage their daily habits.
 It is designed to help users develop and maintain good habits by providing a user-friendly interface to monitor their progress over time.

-Link to the deployed project -
+Link to the deployed project - [Click here](https://habits-tracker-project-a77e8ee5e618.herokuapp.com/)
 # Planning Overview

 ## Site Goals